TheresaLui/SelfHelpContent_v2/articles/microsoft.storsimple/storsimple-icantcreatestorsimpledevicemanager.md

 	cloudEnvironments="public"
 />

-# I can't create a StorSimple Device Manager
+# I can't create a StorSimple Device Manager.
 StorSimple Device Manager for virtual arrays is supported only for Microsoft Azure Enterprise Agreements and MSDN subscriptions. <br>
 <br>
 StorSimple Device Manager for 8000 series is supported only for Microsoft Azure Enterprise Agreements. <br>